-1 Year 3 Years 5 Years 10 Years \$24 \$74 \$130 \$293
+1 Year 3 Years \$43 \$135

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate will cause the Fund to incur additional transaction costs and may result in higher taxes when Shares are held in a taxable account.
-These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, may affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 26% of the average value of its portfolio.
+These costs, which are not reflected in the Total Annual Fund Operating Expenses or in the example, may affect the Fund's performance.
+As of the date of this Prospectus, the Fund has not yet commenced operations and portfolio turnover data therefore is not available.